Bluesky at Home » Holidays » Christmas » DIY Christmas Tree Holiday Vignette on a Tray

 First, heat up your glue gun.

-While the glue gun is heating, you can add batteries to the lighted Christmas trees.
+While the glue gun is heating, you can add batteries to the fairy lights.

 Next, remove any attached hangers from the mini-ornaments.